Expressing quantities in percentage always help give a better sense of proportion.

 So if you have a fractional number like, say, 0.15 in a cell, formatting it with the percentage format automatically converts it into 15%.

-There are a number of other situations in which the percentage can be applied, but we are only going to concentrate on these three in this tutorial.
+There are several other situations in which the percentage can be applied, but I’m going to concentrate on these three in this tutorial.

 How to Automatically Format as Percentage